matthewsot/wtd/README.md

 description.
 Events on the public calendar can also be styled according to these `public_tags`, see `calendar_style.css`.

-To generate the public calendar, run:
+To generate the HTML calendars, run:
 ```
-$ cargo run > calendar.html
+$ cargo run
 ```
+You should now see `public.html` and `private.html` in the current directory.

 The calendar does not require Javascript and should work very well in, e.g., `w3m`.